Bioconductor/EuroBioc2018/README.md

-The 2018 edition of the **European Bioconductor meeting** will be organised at the Technical University Munich, Germany, in December 2018.
-More details will be posted here soon.
+The 2018 edition of the **European Bioconductor meeting** will be hosted at the Technical University Munich, Germany, in December 2018.

-- Where: [TUM-IAS Building](https://www.ias.tum.de/index.php?id=32), Lichtenbergstraße 2a, Garching
+- Where: [TUM-IAS Building](https://www.ias.tum.de/index.php?id=32), Lichtenbergstrasse 2a, Garching
 - When: 6 - 7 December 2018

 ## Accommodation
 - [Motel One Munich-Sendlinger Tor](https://www.motel-one.com/en/hotels/munich/hotel-munich-sendlinger-tor/).
 This is located in the city centre close to the Sendlinger Tor underground station.
 - [Motel One Munich-Garching](https://www.motel-one.com/en/hotels/munich/hotel-munich-garching/).
 This is located outside the city centre but closer to the conference venue.
-The Garching-Hochbrück station is right outside the hotel.
+The Garching-Hochbruck station is right outside the hotel.

 ## Getting to the venue